Comparing and Contrasting DLWP Backbones on Navier-Stokes and Atmospheric Dynamics: Introduction

 We find that FNO reproduces the Navier-Stokes dynamics most accurately, followed by SwinTransformer and ConvLSTM.
-In addition, we make the following observations on WeatherBench: \begin{itemize} \item Over short-to-mid-ranged lead times---aspect (1) of WeatherBench---we observe a surprising forecast accuracy of ConvLSTM (the only recurrent and oldest architecture in our comparison), followed by SwinTransformer and FourCastNet. \item In terms of stability (2), explicit model designs tailored to weather forecasting are beneficial, e.g., Pangu-Weather, GraphCast, and Spherical FNO. \item Similarly, these same three sophisticated DLWP models reproduce characteristic wind patterns (3) more accurately than pure backbones (U-Net, ConvLSTM, SwinTransformer, FNO) by better satisfying kinetic energy principles. \end{itemize} While we identify no strict one-fits-all winner model, the strengths and weaknesses of the benchmarked architectures manifest in different tasks.
+In addition, we make the following observations on WeatherBench: \begin{itemize} \item Over short- to mid-ranged lead times---aspect (1) of WeatherBench---we observe a surprising forecast accuracy of ConvLSTM (the only recurrent and oldest architecture in our comparison), followed by SwinTransformer and FourCastNet. \item In terms of stability (2), explicit model designs tailored to weather forecasting are beneficial, e.g., Pangu-Weather, GraphCast, and Spherical FNO. \item Similarly, these same three sophisticated DLWP models reproduce characteristic wind patterns (3) more accurately than pure backbones (U-Net, ConvLSTM, SwinTransformer, FNO) by better satisfying kinetic energy principles. \end{itemize}

+While we identify no strict one-fits-all winner model, the strengths and weaknesses of the benchmarked architectures manifest in different tasks.
 Also, although targeting neural scaling behavior was not the main focus of this work, we observe that the performance improvement of all of these models saturates (as model, data, or compute are scaled).
 This highlights an important future direction for making model backbones such as these even more broadly applicable for weather prediction and beyond.